• Skip to primary navigation

 Texture and Pop

-The succulent texture and popping sensation are essential factors to consider when comparing the superiority of Trout Roe and Salmon Roe.
+The juicy texture and popping sensation are essential factors to consider when comparing the superiority of Trout Roe and Salmon Roe.

 • Trout Roe is more delicate in texture than Salmon Roe, with a softer mouthfeel and smoother signature.